anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 * Use iteration, conditionals, functions, and classes to organize your program and prevent any unnecessary duplication of code
 * Use instance variables and methods effectively
 * Have a clear and thorough `README.txt`
+* Consistently follow the rules of the game described in your `README`

 ## Project Requirements
 Your project must be an object-oriented game and use at least two classes of your own design meaningfully.